isankadn/covid19sl/README.md

 ## Contributing Code

-If you would like to contribute features / refactor / etc, please open an Issue on this repo, and tag @reustle - We can then open a new Pull Request if it is deemed in line with the projects goals.
+If you would like to contribute features / refactor / etc, please open an Issue on this repo, and tag @isankadn - We can then open a new Pull Request if it is deemed in line with the projects goals.

 ### Requirements